University of Maine Cooperative Extension Franklin County 2017 Annual Report

 As local members, Extension Homemakers in Franklin County belong to a local community group.
 Local groups are involved with assisting with many different community projects such as local food pantries, municipal projects, nursing homes, children’s projects, medical program support, scholarships for high school students, and much more.
 In addition, all members have the opportunity to learn with others, make friends, and contribute to their community and country.
 They gain leadership skills and are able to share interests and talent with others.

 Local members come together to form a county group led by the Franklin County Extension Advisory Board.

-The Homemakers’ Advisory Board has officers, and meets on a regular basis.
-They coordinate a Spring Meeting for the membership and work, in cooperation with the University of Maine Cooperative Extension, to offer public educational programs throughout the year.
+The Homemakers’ Advisory Board has officers that meet on a regular basis.
+They coordinate a Spring Meeting for the membership and work in cooperation with the University of Maine Cooperative Extension to offer public educational programs throughout the year.

 Franklin County Extension Homemaker membership is open to anyone interested in learning new information to improve the personal, family, and community life or to someone interested in educating and serving members of the Extension Homemakers groups and their local communities.
 For more information, contact the Franklin County Extension Office.

 In 2016, 101 Maine Extension Homemakers in Franklin County participated in monthly community education programs in areas such as food safety, personal safety, nutrition and health, gardening and the environment, financial planning, and consumer issues, personal growth and family relationships, and cultural and creative arts.
 They also were actively involved in their communities by donating their time, money, and materials to numerous community agencies and projects.

 In the past year, six Franklin County Extension Homemaker groups made the following impacts in their communities and to the state of Maine:

 1,012 participants attended 120 in educational programs that were offered at the local level.